ErickTengan/airCat/README.md

 OK, you will receive a confirmation message on the chat and can start your flight by using #catfly!

 After starting a flight, your place will be defined as "Sky" and you can't start a new flight before finishing the current one.
-For this first version of the game, there is only two routes available (Campinas -> Rio, Rio <- Campinas) that takes 1 hour and 15 minutes to finish.
+For this first version of the game, there are only two routes available (Campinas -> Rio, Rio <- Campinas) that takes 1 hour and 15 minutes to finish.
 Everytime you start a flight, it defines the route based on your last's flight destiny (that is your current location).